 You can also use it for water coloring.
 You won’t need to pencil in the outlines because you can just slip the outline of the design under the watercolor paper.
 No more erasing those pencil marks after you’re done painting.

-Some users expressed the possibilities of using the light pad for making beautiful chocolate and icing designs for baking.
+Some users expressed the possibility of using the light pad for making beautiful chocolate and icing designs for baking.
 You just need to put wax paper on top of your design and start piping in the sweets.
 Clean up is definitely going to be an issue for this use so you better keep that sugar away from the Cricut BrightPad.

 Now that we have proven how essential light pads can be for artists and crafters alike, let us take a closer look at a specific light pad – the Cricut BrightPad – and see if it is worth buying.

 I’ll first say there are other light pads out there on the market, and some of them are decent.
 In fact, you can get a decent-sized lighted tracing pad for as low as $20 (check out Amazon for other light pad options), but the Circut BrightPad has some advantages you may want to consider.

 It is extremely lightweight.
 It is only 2.9 pounds light.
 You can place the BrightPad on your lap without cutting off circulation.
 Plus, you won’t strain yourself if you decide to carry it around.
 It was quite a surprise that it is slightly heavier than a typical tablet.

 Oh, fun fact!
 Before light pads, I used to use my tablet for tracing designs.
 The images would always swim around because no matter what drawing instrument I use, the screen registers it and thinks I am trying to swipe on the images.
 Needless to say, the tablet was not an effective light pad for me.